sjliu68/lcz/README.md

-Please use the follow normalization when applying the model.
+Please use the following normalization when applying the model.
 ```
 data = data/5000.0
 data = np.float32(data)